FLYING TO THE PHILIPPINES

 Internal flights

 Internally, the Philippines is well served with many flights and at reasonable cost, particularly if you book at least a month in advance.
 The most frequently used carriers are Philippines Airways, Cebu Pacific, and Air Asia.
 Most destinations tend to be served through Manila or Cebu, so it pays to take care when planning multi destination stops.
 Also care should be taken with baggage allowances, as paying at the airport is expensive.
-There is usually a departure tax payable at the airport, although if flying out of Manila, this will be bundled in with the flight.
+International limits are usually 23kg, but the local limit tends to be 2okg.
+On local flights there may be a departure tax and also an insurance premium cost added onto the cost.

 But you will not want to forget about the other forms of transport.
 Car hire is easy to arrange, although driving is not for the faint hearted in the Philippines.
 If you are not going far, how about a jeepney?
 These colourful vehicles were originally adapted from military vehicles left after the war, and are now very popular.
 If there is room, hop on, pass your fare to the passenger in front, who passes it to the driver.
 Really!